JLenander/huffman_coding_c/README.md

 The increase in compression rate was why I made the choice to refactor the code and change the format.

-The previous format and bitwise manipulation can be viewed in this prior state: https://github.com/JLenander/huffman_coding_c/tree/56131b92b1cceee0cf663af51ffd542873b2675f
+The previous format and bitwise manipulation can be viewed in [this prior state](https://github.com/JLenander/huffman_coding_c/tree/56131b92b1cceee0cf663af51ffd542873b2675f)

 ## Examples
 #### Small encoding consisting of characters {a,b,c,d,e,f,\n}